BrainDriveAI/OpenWebUI_DockerInstaller/README.md

 ## Acknowledgments

-Open WebUI Installer was developed by **BrainDrive**.
+Open WebUI Installer was developed by **BrainDrive.AI**.
 Special thanks to the Open WebUI community for supporting the ecosystem.